khuevu/Leaflet.PowerMarker/README.md

 Added callbacks for the marker will be invoked continously when the browser paints new frame for the page until `stop()` is called.

+Marker animation can also be paused and resumed:

+    marker.pause();
+    ...
+    marker.resume();

+To speed up or slow down each marker animation, set the speed factor parameter
+with:

+    marker.speed( <Float> speedfactor );

+For example, to double speed of the marker, use: `marker.speed(2.0)`.
+Set speed factor to 1 to reset.

 ## Movement function